Cane Hill (band): Musical style and influences

-Cane Hill has been categorized as nu metal, industrial metal, metalcore and alternative metal.
+Cane Hill has been categorized as nu metal, industrial metal, metalcore alternative metal, and nu metalcore.

 Lead vocalist Elijah Witt spoke about the band's influences in an interview with Rock Revolt magazine, stating Slipknot, Pantera, Megadeth, and indie hip hop as influences.
 Witt also cited Alice in Chains as an influence, as well as their 1994 EP Jar of Flies as a big influence on Cane Hill's 2019 EP Kill the Sun.